polyipseity/information/general/consultant.md

 # consultant

-Consultants generally have {{some influence over an entity but no direct power to decide or implement}}.
-Common examples include {{staff or support roles, even if their job titles do not contain "consultants"}}.
-In general, their jobs are {{finding what is wrong, making it right practically, and selling the solutions to the client}}.
+Consultants generally have {@{some influence over an entity but no direct power to decide or implement}@}.
+Common examples include {@{staff or support roles, even if their job titles do not contain "consultants"}@}.
+In general, their jobs are {@{finding what is wrong, making it right practically, and selling the solutions to the client}@}.

 ## references